ENDOPROSTHESIS: EXPERT IN SHORT-STEM PROSTHESES

 Short-stem prostheses have become increasingly popular in recent years.
 The implantation of a short-stem prosthesis aims to preserve the bone and create favorable conditions for revision without altering the fundamental concepts of conventional hip arthroplasty.

-Short stem prostheses were developed decades ago to ensure a bone- and soft tissue-sparing implantation approach; in recent years, numerous innovations and modifications have been introduced to the market.
+SHORT-STEM PROSTHESES have already been developed decades ago to provide a bone- and soft tissue-sparing implantation approach; in recent years numerous Innovations and modifications have come to market.

-The concept of modern calcar-guided short stems in hip arthroplasty aims at the precise reconstruction of the individual, anatomical hip geometry.
-This involves a
+The concept of modern calcar-guided short stems in hip endoprosthetics aims at the precise reconstruction of the individual, anatomical hip geometry.
+In doing so, a

-bone- and soft tissue-sparing implantation technique in conjunction with a physiological load on the joint-proximal part of the femur, used to preserve the bone in the long term.
+bone- and soft tissue-sparing implantation technique is used in conjunction with a physiological load in the proximal part of the femur to preserve the bone long-term.

 Minimally invasive hip surgery with short stem prosthesis in Mainz

-In our specialized practice, ENDOPROTHETICUM Rhein-Main, we offer patients a modern and gentle alternative to conventional joint replacement: the implantation of a short stem prosthesis.
-As a proven specialist in hip endoprosthetics in Mainz, Prof. Dr. med.
-Karl Philipp Kutzner comprehensively advises you on the benefits of this innovative procedure to optimally adapt your artificial hip joint to your individual anatomical conditions.
+In our specialized practice, the ENDOPROTHETICUM Rhein-Main, we offer patients a state‑of‑the‑art and gentle alternative to conventional joint replacement: the implantation of a short‑stem prosthesis.
+As a recognized specialist for hip endoprosthetics in Mainz, Prof. Dr. med.
+Karl Philipp Kutzner comprehensively advises you about the advantages of this innovative procedure, to artificial hip joint optimally adapt it to your individual anatomical conditions.

 What is a short stem prosthesis?

-The short-stem prosthesis is a modern form of artificial hip joint, characterized by a significantly shorter anchoring stem in the femoral bone.
+The short‑stem prosthesis is a modern form of the artificial hip joint, which is characterized by a significantly shorter anchoring stem in the femur.
 In contrast to traditional prosthesis models, this procedure preserves considerably more healthy bone.
-This is particularly advantageous for younger and active patients, as it facilitates future treatment options, such as potential revision surgery.
-The implantation of a short-stem prosthesis is considered particularly tissue-friendly and forward-looking.
+This is especially advantageous for younger and active patients, as it facilitates future treatment options, such as a possible revision surgery.
+The implantation of a short‑stem prosthesis is considered especially tissue‑sparing and future‑oriented.

 Benefits of short stem prosthesis at a glance

-- Bone preservation: The preservation of valuable bone substance at the femoral neck is a crucial advantage.
+• Bone preservation: The preservation of valuable bone substance at the femoral neck is a decisive advantage.

-- Minimally invasive procedure: The surgery is typically performed through a minimally invasive approach that spares muscles and soft tissues.
+• Minimalinvasive Procedure: The operation is usually über a minimally invasive approach, which spares muscles and soft tissues.

-- Faster Rehabilitation: Patients often benefit from a shorter recovery time and can quickly return to their usual activities.
+• Faster Rehabilitation: Patients often benefit from a kürzeren recovery time and können return more quickly to their usual Aktivitäten.

-- Natural joint feeling: The design of the prosthesis enables a biomechanical reconstruction that closely approximates the natural movement pattern of the hip joint.
+• Natürliches (Natural) Gelenkgefühl (Joint Sensation): The design of the prosthesis enables a biomechanical reconstruction that closely mimics the natural movement pattern of the hip joint.

 The ideal candidate for an artificial hip joint with a short stem

-Whether you are suitable for a short stem prosthesis is determined in a detailed examination and consultation by Prof. Kutzner.
-Basically, this procedure is aimed at patients with advanced hip osteoarthritis (coxarthrosis), who have good bone quality.
-The goal is always to ensure the best possible care for your new artificial hip joint and to enable you to have long-term pain freedom and mobility.
+Whether you are suitable for a short-stem prosthesis is clarified in a thorough examination and consultation by Prof. Kutzner.
+Basically, this procedure is aimed at patients with advanced hip osteoarthritis (coxarthrosis) who have good bone quality.
+The goal is always to provide the best possible care for your new, artificial hip joint and give you long-term pain-free status and mobility.

 Your expert in Mainz: Prof. Dr. med.
 Kutzner